 The herbarium collection is currently in the process of digitizing approximately 220,000 specimens sponsored by a NSF grant.
 This is part of a joint outreach initiative to provide additional resources to visiting botanists, non-profit organizations, and state officials.
 There are already detailed data online for 90,000 specimens, which are now complemented by high-resolution imagery.
 The continued digitization of the botanical collection at the University of Alaska Museum of the North will drastically improve accessibility to the botantical heritage of the arctic and boreal biome in Alaska to a worldwide audience.
 In addition to the digital effort, ALA will be implenting cutting edge technology via optical character recognition (OCR).
 This software will be able to recognize the label information from the specimens and parse the data into the appropriate context, based on a teaching set.
 The software uses artificial intelligence to sort the data into the correctly formatted output, so that overtime the software will reach optimal output in accordance to our label designs.
 This will be continually updated in our Herbarium Arctos database.
-Access all of our DNGs and JPGs in Arctos and view our digitization procedures.
+Access all of our specimens with digital images in Arctos and view our digitization procedures.

 Sponsored by NSF BRC-0646482 and NSF REU Supplement NSF-0924605.